JooHub9/JooHub9/README.md

 Hello, my name is Joana!

-I'm currently learning web front-end Angular.
+Constantly looking for ways to learn more.

-I am looking for ways to evolve more and a future career opportunity in this field.
+Frontend Developer.

 Welcome :)